 Through the contacts I met in the department, I landed a job as project co-ordinator for the ‘field sites southwest' project.
 My role was to create and design a website as part of a new initiative that aimed to build a database of geological field sites around the South West.

 These field sites would tie to specific learning objectives for the GCSE and A Level geology curriculums so would be a valuable, time-saving resource for teachers of geology across the region.
 I worked on this project for just over a year but I knew that I wanted to go further with my own career in geology.
 It was then I decided to start applying for PhDs.
 I sent applications to six institutions from Dublin to New Zealand but it was Imperial College London that grabbed me the most and luckily they liked me too.

-I started my PhD in July 2010 and have been working with seismic data to reassess some aspects of the ‘Messinian Salinity Crisis’.
+My PhD involves working with seismic data to reassess some aspects of the ‘Messinian Salinity Crisis’.
 This was an extremely dramatic tectonic and climatic event that occurred around five million years ago, causing the near total evaporation of the Mediterranean Sea.
-I am very much enjoying carrying out my own research and I feel I am slowly becoming a real scientist.
+I am really enjoying carrying out my own research and feel that I am gradually becoming a real scientist!

-Of course, none of what I am doing now would have been possible without the quality of teaching and support I got from my four years at Plymouth University.
+Of course, none of what I am doing now would have been possible without the quality of teaching and support I got from time at the University of Plymouth.
 I will always remember my time there and the people I met, including my boyfriend, many of my dearest friends and, of course, the lecturers and staff who altogether made my university experience an unforgettable one.
 Plymouth’s warm, welcoming and fun atmosphere is inspiring and it is a university that I cannot recommend highly enough.